 In December 1833, when the American Anti-Slavery Society was organized, Williams was named as one of six African American managers of the interracial organization.
 On July 7, 1834 white New Yorkers, angry over abolitionist activity, and calls for black civil rights, and job competition, launched a three day rioted against the city’s small African American population.
 Williams and St. Philips were especially targeted because a false rumor claimed that he had performed an interracial marriage in the church.
 An angry mob destroyed the St. Philip’s Church.
 Williams fled to the home of Episcopal Bishop Benjamin T. Onderdonk who asked him to resign from the American Anti-Slavery Society.
 After his resignation Williams lost some support among black New Yorkers but still remained an influential figure.

-Rev. Peter William Jr. died in October, 1840, and was survived by his wife and daughter.
+Rev. Peter William Jr. died in October, 1840 in New York City, and was survived by his wife and daughter.